About siblings of autistic children

 - Work together to come up with some positive outlets for your children’s feelings.
 For example, your children might like to draw or paint to express their feelings.

-- Share your own feelings to help your typically developing children understand that their feelings are normal – for example, you might say that you feel embarrassed sometimes too.
+- Share your own feelings to help your typically developing children understand that their feelings are normal.
+For example, you might say that you feel frustrated sometimes too.

 Encouraging a support network outside your family

 At times, your other children might feel overwhelmed by family life, especially if they have a sibling with severe behaviour difficulties.
-Friendships outside the family can help your children feel they’re more than just the siblings of a child with autism spectrum disorder (ASD).
+Friendships outside the family can help your children feel they’re more than just the siblings of an autistic child.

 Joining a sibling support group can help them to realise they’re not alone and understand that what they’re feeling is normal.
 Counselling can also be a good idea, if children are having a hard time coping.

-Joining an ASD family support group is a great way to meet and form friendships with other people in similar situations to yours.
-It can also give your typically developing children the opportunity to get to know other siblings of children with ASD.
+Joining an autism family support group is a great way to meet and form friendships with other people in similar situations to yours.
+It can also give your typically developing children the opportunity to get to know other siblings of autistic children.